arohner/datomic-compound-index/README.md

 # Limitations

-- DCI stores attributes as *fixed width*.
+- DCI stores attributes as *fixed width* byte arrays.
 This is 8 bytes for longs, and 255 bytes for strings.
 Since String storage is expensive, it's recommended that you intern strings in another entity, and store the DBId instead, when possible.
 - index-key does not automatically update the compound index attribute when any of 'source' attributes change.
-- Using d/q with a partial index-key won't work because d/q doesn't support substring matches.
+- Using d/q with a partial index-key won't work.
 - keys are sorted & searched via string representation, lexographically.
 - datomic supports using re-find in a database function, but AFAICT, there's no way for it to use an index, so avoid re-find.